In Your Arms (Nico & Vinz song)

-"In Your Arms" is a song by Norwegian hip hop duo Nico & Vinz (previously known as Envy), their third charting single after their debut 2011 hit "One Song" and the follow-up 2013 single "Am I Wrong".
+"In Your Arms" is a song by Norwegian duo Nico & Vinz.
+It is their third charting single after their debut 2011 hit "One Song" and the follow-up 2013 single "Am I Wrong".
 It was released as a digital download in Norway on 21 October 2013.
 The song has peaked at number 4 in Norway and number 12 in Denmark.
 It has also made the top 60 of the Swedish charts.

-The song was initially credited to Envy and later changed to Nico & Vinz, as the name change to Nico & Vinz came when the single was still charting in the various Scandinavian charts.
+The song was initially credited to Envy and later changed to Nico & Vinz, as the name change to Nico & Vinz came when the single was still charting in various Scandinavian charts.
 The cover was also re-designed to match with the new name of the duo.

-Later releases of the single outside Scandinavian countries are known as a proper Nico & Vinz song.